mkyaduvanshi555/E-commerce-Growth-Analysis/README.md

-# E-commerce Recommendation Engine: A Business Analyst Portfolio Project
+# E-commerce Recommendation Engine: Business Analysis

 Elevator Pitch: This is an end-to-end portfolio project demonstrating the complete Business Analyst lifecycle.
 I identified that a major e-commerce platform was suffering from Low Average Order Value (AOV) due to poor product discovery.